 You'll also be required to attend a ceremony/mass with your sponsor(s) where you get blessed by the Bishop and ask him for his permission for you to convert.
 This is done with the other students in your class who are also converting.

 4. Baptism and Confirmation

-If you have already been baptized, you do not need to go through this process again; you will just need to go through confirmation.
+If you have already been baptized, you don't need to go through this process again; you'll just need to go through confirmation.
 Both of these were done together for me in one ceremony with the rest of the students in my class.

 This Is Your Decision

 Converting was completely my decision.
 I never once felt pressured by my husband and his family to do so.
 Of course they were hoping I would convert, but they were very supportive of the possibility that I wouldn't convert.
 Make sure that this is something that you actually want and feel comfortable with.
 No one should be pressuring you in this decision.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Liz Westwood from UK on July 09, 2019: